Industry Marketing

 • Which landing pages or reviews affect close rate?

-From there, the media plan can be built around Local Services Ads where eligible, Search campaigns by intent, Google Business Profile improvements, landing pages, call tracking, negative keywords and CRM imports.
-A marketing audit can show whether a roofing account is buying real jobs or only visible lead volume.
-Ongoing execution fits under performance marketing.
+From there, a media plan can combine Local Services Ads or the migrated pay-per-lead campaign where eligible, Search campaigns by intent, Google Business Profile recommendations, landing pages, call tracking, negative keywords and permitted CRM feedback.
+The exact implementation scope should define who owns the website, call system, CRM, lead response and legal review.
+A marketing audit can show whether a roofing account is generating qualified opportunities or only visible lead volume.
+Ongoing campaign execution fits under performance marketing.

 A practical way to market a roofing company